LandonSchropp/dotfiles/readme.md

 ## iTerm2

-iTerm2 is a nifty little terminal replacement.
-To set up iTerm2, download and install it and open up the preferences.
-Under the general tab, click the checkbox labeled "Load preferences from a custom folder or URL" and select the `iterm2` folder in the dotfiles repository.
+[iTerm2](http://www.iterm2.com/#/section/downloads) is a nifty little terminal replacement.
+To set up iTerm2, download and install it.
+You may have to perform an update to get the latest version.
+Open up the preferences and navigate to the General tab.
+Click the checkbox labeled "Load preferences from a custom folder or URL" and select the `iterm2` folder in the dotfiles repository.

 ## OS X